Fatal Frame: Related media

-To commemorate the release of Crimson Butterfly, a special interactive attraction titled Zero4D opened in 2004.
+To commemorate the release of Crimson Butterfly, a special interactive attraction titled Zero4D opened in 2004 in Tokyo.
 It featured movie scenes designed by the same team behind the CGI movies for Crimson Butterfly.
 A manga based on the series written by Shin Kibayashi, Fatal Frame: Shadow Priestess, was released in both Japanese and English through DeNA's website in July 2014.
-A Japanese live-action movie directed by Mari Asato for Kadokawa Pictures was released in cinemas in 2014.
-The novel it was based on, Fatal Frame: A Curse Affecting Only Girls by Eiji Ohtsuka, was released a few months prior to the movie.